Everybody poops right? Constipation in kids isn’t a thing that actually happens.

 Everybody should poop is the more accurate statement.
-And yes, constipation happens.
+And yes, constipation happens to everyone.

 As every parent comes to understand, the elimination habits of children becomes somewhat of an obsession.
 No, not for the child but for the parents.

-Yes, I’m talking constipation in children amoungst other things.
-Some don’t go enough.
+Yes, I’m talking toddler constipation, constipation in kids, and other things.
+Some children don’t go enough.
 Some go too much.
 Some refuse to go.
 Some are scared to go.
 Some go where you don’t want them to go.
 Others want to go but can’t go.

 Ahhhh….the complexities of taking a good BM as a wee one. ‹ Did you see what I did there?
 BM, wee.
 Together in the same sentence.
 Come one, you know that one was funny.

 Ok, let’s get serious.

-There are way too many constipated babies and children these days.
+There are way too many constipated toddlers and children these days.
+Babies get constipated too!
 I kid you not when I tell you that almost every single one of my friends’ children is constipated.
 Chronically.
 This is sad.
 There shouldn’t be so many constipated children.
 There is plenty of time in life to get acquainted with the throne.
 No need to waste your childhood struggling to drop a deuce.

 I have become rather well versed in poop as a result of the misadventures of Tiny, my daughter.
 Tiny and poop were not friends for a solid 7 years.
 They battled.
 Constantly.
 And it hurt me.
 (Tiny would probably argue that it in fact hurts her more but I disagree.
 You ever try to convince an unwilling 3 year old to just poop already?
 Yeah – way more painful than trying to push out a toilet paper roll sized log from a nickel sized hole.)

 Let’s start with the basics.